SydneyBioX/SurvBenchmark/readme.md

 # Files in this repo

-In this repo, all the high resolution figures related to the paper can be found under folder <figures>.
+In this repo, all the high resolution figures related to the paper can be found under folder "figures".

-The folder <functions> contains functions to run all methods.
+The folder "functions" contains functions to run all methods.

-The folder <datasets> contains all datasets benchmarked in our paper.
+The folder "datasets" contains all datasets benchmarked in our paper.

-The folder <figures_data> contains all figure data used to generate the figures in our paper.
+The folder "figures_data" contains all figure data used to generate the figures in our paper.

-The github_example.R file gives an example to get the results using methods in <functions> on the Ovarian dataset.
+The github_example.R file gives an example to get the results using methods in "functions" on the Ovarian dataset.

-For the datasets we used, please check this Table1 in our paper, this is under <tables> table1.
+For the datasets we used, please check this Table1 in our paper, this is under "tables" table1.

-For the survival methods we benchmarked, please check Table2 in our paper, this is under <tables> table2.
+For the survival methods we benchmarked, please check Table2 in our paper, this is under "tables" table2.

 The R package is available at https://github.com/yunwezhang/SurvBenchmark_package, on-going work will be updated continuously.